Gallio/mbunit-v3/src/Extensions/VisualStudio/Gallio.VisualStudio.Tip/Readme - Debugging.txt

 ﻿How to Debug
 ============

-1. Configure the Gallio.MSTestRunner project debugging options as follows:
+1. Configure the Gallio.VisualStudio project debugging options as follows:
    * Start External Program: devenv.exe

 2. Compile the solution in Debug mode.